lambdaclass/concrete/ROADMAP.md

 1. finish proof-link migration away from JSON (`#[proof_by]` / `#[spec]` and source-linked fingerprints);
-2. make `concrete prove` useful enough for non-compiler authors through examples and replayable workflows;
+2. harden audit / proof-status / trust gates around the source-contract and evidence-class path;
-3. add small evidence examples for every claim class;
+3. make `concrete prove` useful enough for non-compiler authors through examples and replayable workflows;
-4. harden audit / proof-status / trust gates around the source-contract path;
+4. close the release-blocking predictable/provable/runtime-safety gaps,
-5. close the release-blocking predictable/provable/runtime-safety gaps;
+   starting with runtime safety beyond array bounds;
-6. only then broaden the ordinary language surface (patterns, bytes/text/path, collections, iteration, capability polymorphism, tests);
+5. only then broaden the ordinary language surface (patterns, bytes/text/path, collections, iteration, capability polymorphism, tests);
-7. run external validation before the large ecosystem/release/editor build-out;
+6. run external validation before the large ecosystem/release/editor build-out;
-8. keep later research items later unless a prior gate forces them.
+7. keep later research items later unless a prior gate forces them.

 Completed work moves to [CHANGELOG.md](CHANGELOG.md).
 Deferred or conditional work moves later in the same linear queue.
 There are no parallel tracks and no